-cm0002@lemmy.world to Cybersecurity - Memes@lemmy.world · 12 days agoUh oh, somebody's not following best practices, that's a paddlinlemmy.worldimagemessage-square81linkfedilinkarrow-up1535arrow-down120
+cm0002@lemmy.world to Cybersecurity - Memes@lemmy.world · 2 months agoUh oh, somebody's not following best practices, that's a paddlinlemmy.worldimagemessage-square81linkfedilinkarrow-up1543arrow-down120

-arrow-up1515arrow-down1imageUh oh, somebody's not following best practices, that's a paddlinlemmy.worldcm0002@lemmy.world to Cybersecurity - Memes@lemmy.world · 12 days agomessage-square81linkfedilink
+arrow-up1523arrow-down1imageUh oh, somebody's not following best practices, that's a paddlinlemmy.worldcm0002@lemmy.world to Cybersecurity - Memes@lemmy.world · 2 months agomessage-square81linkfedilink

 The hash or a checksum can be sent to the page to be checked by the same function running in your browser that is checking if the new password has special characters etc.